steve8708/compylr/README.md

 ## Purpose
 * Simplicity: write your angular app, let Compylr do the rest
-* Best of both worlds: first render on the server, then let angular take over once page is displayed
+* Best of both worlds: first render on the server, then let angular take over once the page is displayed
 * Minimal pageload times pre-load
 * Maximum performance post-load
 * Backend agnostic